Workers Compensation & Property Division

 “On remand, the court must determine the extent to which husband’s annuity was intended to compensate him for the loss of earning capacity and medical expenses incurred during the marriage.
-Only after making this determination can the court determine whether…the annuity is marital property subject to division.”Guevara.4In re: Marriage of Guevara (Colo.App.
-2020), ¶ 16 (Unpublished decision).
+Only after making this determination can the court determine whether…the annuity is marital property subject to division.”Guevara.4In re: Marriage of Guevara, ¶ 16 (Colo.App.
+No. 19CA0148, Mar.
+19, 2020) (Unpublished Decision).

 What Does This Mean?